Agent Skills: Ideation

 Phase 4: Spec Generation

-• Write spec-phase-{n}.md — technical approach, file changes, code patterns, validation commands
+For each approved phase, load references/spec-template.md and write spec-phase-{n}.md with technical approach, file changes, code patterns, and validation commands.

 Gotchas